 The question of how race is represented in the media remains as pertinent as ever.
 Most notably, the social media campaign #Oscarssowhite has highlighted the continued racial imbalance within the Hollywood film industry, but this low level representation of racial difference, as well as its misrepresentation, are issues that cut across all forms of mainstream news and entertainment media.
-In his new book, Anamik Saha explores the politics of racial representation in popular culture.
+In his new book, Race and the Cultural Industries (Polity, 2018), Anamik Saha explores the politics of racial representation in popular culture.
 He focuses especially on how cultural industries, such as music, TV and film, actually function to exclude or stereotype racial minorities, often by following capitalist logics.
 Here, I discuss with him some of the central points he raises in the book.

 Anamik Saha is a Lecturer in the Department of Media and Communications, Goldsmiths, University of London.
 Anamik’s research interests are in race and the media, with a particular focus on cultural production and the cultural industries.
 He has had his work published in journals including Media, Culture and Society, Ethnic and Racial Studies, and European Journal of Cultural Studies.
 With David Hesmondhalgh (2013) he co-edited a special issue of Popular Communication on race and ethnicity in cultural production, and with Dave O’Brien, Kim Allen and Sam Friedman (2017) he co-edited a special issue of Cultural Sociology on inequalities in the cultural industries.
 His new book Race and the Cultural Industries came out in 2018, published by Polity Press.

 In your recent book, Race and the Cultural Industries, you analyse how commodified mass media represents or constructs conceptions of race.
 Could you briefly summarise the importance of your approach, and how it enables us to understand the mechanisms of representation surrounding race and ethnicity in popular culture?